-If you’re simply painting furniture, however, an HVLP spray gun may serve your purposes better.
+However, if you’re simply painting a piece of old furniture, an HVLP spray gun may serve your purposes better.

-If you find that your paint job is lumpy or drippy or that you are simply using too much paint, it may mean that you should adjust the air pressure.
+If you find that your paint job is getting lumpy or drippy or that you are simply using too much paint, most likely, you should adjust the air pressure.

 You may also choose to go with an airless paint sprayer.
-Because these sprayers rely on pressure other than air to get the job done, they result in less overspray and instead coat the target surface with a fine mist.
+Because these sprayers rely on pressure other than air to get the job done, they result in less overspray while coating the target surface with a fine mist.

-If you are working with smaller projects, especially, you may find these types of spray guns more effective at preventing over-splashing.
+Especially when working with smaller projects, you may find these types of spray guns more effective at preventing over-splashing.

 5- Select the Correct Nozzle Size

-You’ll also want to pay attention to nozzle size.
-The rule to remember is the bigger the nozzle size, the more paint you will be releasing.
+The rule to remember is – the bigger the nozzle size, the more paint you will be releasing.

 For this reason, correcting your overspray could be as simple as getting a smaller nozzle for your paint gun.

-Keeping this in mind, make sure that you have a variety of nozzle sizes on hand so that you can get through your project cleanly and without unnecessary overspray.
+Keeping this in mind, it’s good to have a variety of nozzle sizes on hand so that you can get through your project cleanly without unnecessary overspray.

-This is particularly important if you are working on a project that requires broad application in some parts and finer applications in others.
+This is particularly important if you are working on a project that requires broad applications in some parts and finer applications in others.

 6- Increase Electrostatic Charge

-Generally employed by professionals in spraying/painting, Electrostatic painting is a process in which the magnetic field is used to apply the paint on metals and a few other types of plastic items.
+Generally employed by professionals, Electrostatic spray painting is a process in which the magnetic field is used to apply the paint on metals and a few other plastic items.

-If you want to spray like a professional (without any overspray) you can learn the process to know how you can increase the electrostatic charge on paint particles.
+If you want to spray like a pro (without any overspray), learn the process to know how you can increase the electrostatic charge on paint particles.

 The basic principle behind this is to let the mist of sprayed paint get attracted to the target surface.

-Electrostatic spray painting is also a good way to spray a three-dimensional object more evenly as the paint gets bonded better without any wastage, enabling you to get a much better finish.
+Electrostatic spray painting is also an excellent way to spray a three-dimensional object more evenly as the paint gets bonded better without any wastage, enabling you to get a much better finish.

 7- Practice and Learn The Spray Techniques

-Over-splashing of the paint over other pieces of stuff is generally the problem for beginners.
+Over-splashing the paint over other stuff is a common problem for beginners.

-If you are trying hand over spraying for the first time (just because you are passionate about DIY tasks), it’s important that you learn a few techniques and expert strategies on how to spray correctly.
+If you are trying hand-over spraying for the first time (just because you are passionate about DIY tasks), you must learn a few techniques and expert strategies for spraying correctly.

-Websites like YouTube are loaded with such techniques that come directly from the experts in the field.
-It is good to invest some time into it before you actually start spraying.
+Websites like YouTube are loaded with such techniques that come directly from experts in the field.
+It’s good to invest some time into it before using your Wagner machine for the first time.

-If at times you happen to get overspray, even after trying to avoid them, there are ways by which you can get rid of them.
-Depending on the type of paint, the painted surface, and the size of overspray you can use agents like acetone, wd-40, rubbing alcohol, paint thinner, etc. Also, you can try polishing or buffing the surface to polish out overspray.
+Secondly, depending on the type of paint, the painted surface, and the size of the overspray, you can use agents like acetone, wd-40, rubbing alcohol, paint thinner, etc.

 The Bottom Line

-Overspray is a common problem when spraying your walls, ceilings, or even your car.
+Overspray is a common problem when spraying your walls, ceilings, furniture, or car.

-This is because air pressure and spray pattern are two of the most common causes of excess spraying.
-Be sure to watch out for the wind, too, if you are painting outside.
+Watch out for the wind if you are painting outside, but air pressure and spray pattern are two of the most common causes of excess spraying.

-These tips are a nearly foolproof way to protect your target surface from overspray.
-Keeping this in mind, you’ll be able to get that superior paint job you’ve been looking for!
+These tips are a nearly foolproof way to protect your target surface from overspray and to get that superior paint job you’ve been looking for!